mwbowers/mwbowers.github.io/reference/datagate-client/field-type-class-new-date-method.md

    * the data portion of the returned DateTime will be set to MinValue.
 The same will
    * happen to the time portion of a variable if its IBM i parm was set to be a NewDate. */</pre>

-<pre><span class="lang"> **[Visual Basic]** </span>
-  ' Create a parms list to pass to a pre-initialized As400Program object.
-  ' We want to pass one date with time format *USA and another with time ' format *ISO.
-Other time formats are available in the DateTimeFormat ' enumeration as well.
-  Dim DateUSA As DateTime = System.DateTime.Now
-  Dim DateISO As DateTime = System.DateTime.Now

-  Dim type1 As New ProgParmType("DateUSA", 0, FieldType.NewDate(DateTimeFormat.USA))
-  Dim type2 As New ProgParmType("DateISO", 0, FieldType.NewDate(DateTimeFormat.ISO))
-  Dim parm1 As New ProgParm(type1, DataDirection.InputOutput)
-  Dim parm2 As New ProgParm(type2, DataDirection.InputOutput)

-  prog.AppendParm(parm1)
-  prog.AppendParm(parm2)

-  ' In the lines below, we assign the IBM i program parameters ' values from our .NET variables. prog.ObjectToParm(parm1, DateUSA, 0) prog.ObjectToParm(parm1, DateISO, 0)

-  ' Call the program.
-  prog.Execute()

-  ' The parameters can be bidirectional and thus return data as well.
-  ' To use that data, we assign the values of the parameters back to our ' .NET variables.
-  DateUSA = Convert.ToDateTime(prog.ParmToObject(parm1, DateUSA.GetType(), 0))
-  DateISO = Convert.ToDateTime(prog.ParmToObject(parm2, DateUSA.GetType(), 0))
-  ' IMPORTANT NOTE: The time and date data types do not return all the information ' which a .NET DateTime can contain.
-Specifically, if you specify a parm as a NewTime, ' the data portion of the returned DateTime will be set to MinValue.
-The same will ' happen to the time portion of a variable if its IBM i parm was set to be a NewDate. </pre>

 ## Requirements